spapas/django-generic-scaffold/README.rst

     :target: https://travis-ci.org/spapas/django-generic-scaffold

-With django-generic-scaffold you can quickly create and CRUD generic class based views for your models so you will have a basic CRUD interface to your models by writing only a couple of lines of extra code!
+With django-generic-scaffold you can quickly create CRUD generic class based views for your models so you will have a basic CRUD interface to your models by writing only a couple of lines of extra code!
 The purpose of this CRUD interface is, as opposed to django-admin, to be used by users and not staff members.

 django-generic-scaffold is different from other scaffolding tools because it generates all views/url routes *on-the-fly* (by creating subclasses of normal django class-based views) and *not* by outputing python code.
+This way you can re-configure your views anytime you wish.

 Example
 =======